Coronavirus: I-League’s foreign players in Kashmir turn to video games and gym amid lockdown

-Stranded by the coronavirus lockdown in one of the world’s most militarised regions, Zambia’s Aaron Katebe is no longer kicking a football – he is playing video games or working out in a hotel gym in Indian-administered Kashmir.
+Stranded by the coronavirus lockdown in one of the world’s most militarised regions, Zambia’s Aaron Katebe is no longer kicking a football – he is playing video games or working out in a hotel gym in Kashmir.

 Katebe is one of four African and six British players for Real Kashmir now stuck in a hotel in the region’s main city of Srinagar, after Indian football’s top-flight I-League was abruptly ended by the pandemic last month.